zielesny/MFsim/README.md

 MFsim uses several open libraries (see *MFSimVersionHistory.txt* for details and references below) and is published as open source under the GNU General Public License version 3 (see *LICENSE*).

-MFsim has been described in the scientific literature and used for biomolecular DPD studies of cyclotide/membrane interactions (see references below).
+MFsim has been described in the scientific literature and used for DPD studies (see references below).

 ### Content

-- **MFSimVersionHistory.txt** shows the version history of MFsim.
+- **MFSimVersionHistory.txt** shows the detailed version history of MFsim.
 - The **src** subfolder contains all (Netbeans) source code packages.
 - The **test** subfolder contains Unit tests.
 - The **lib** subfolder comprises the open Java libraries used by MFsim (see *MFSimVersionHistory.txt* for details).